KEYNOTE SPEAKERS

 – Editor of five international textbooks and chapter author in several textbooks in the fields of Trauma and OMFS.

-– He was Editor-in-Chief of the Medline indexed scientific journal, Dental
+– Editor-in-Chief of the Medline indexed scientific journal, Dental

 Traumatology from 2007-2015 and President of the International Association of Dental Traumatology (IADT) 2011-2014.